MysticalGamingGuy/hangman/README.md

 ## Hangman
 A simple game of hangman.
+By Ian Moody

 ## Running
-To run this demo,
+To run this demo:

 1. Download and unzip
 2. Open up 'hangman.html' in your browser